 Cardio Before Weightlifting

-Looking fit is better than looking just super strong, and that’s why cardio is crucial.
+,and that’s why cardio is crucial.
 I mean CARDIO, like running, stairs or biking.
 Minimal cardio, such as relying on circuit training or high reps. will knock your ass into worse shape.
 Those replicas of Humpty Dumpty in the World’s Strongest Man competitions may powerfully push cars forward, but aside from pushing things, they’re not well-mobile people.

 If I cannot run 6 miles at a 7:30 minute per mile average, then I increase my cardio routines so I can.
 (Do what you can for your goals).

 About a year ago, I decreased my cardio to once a week, thinking circuit lifting and less rest between sets would make a valid substitute.
 My gains in benching, squatting, and deadlifting occurred at a much faster rate but meant jack-shit, since my body fat percentage increased correspondingly.
 REAL CARDIO is the best way to offset getting too bulky as you’re gaining muscle.